 - Once you've registered your vehicle at your new address, destroy the Queensland registration label, surrender the plate(s) to the local transport authority and get a plate surrender receipt.

 - Complete a Vehicle/Recreational Ship Cancellation of Registration Application form (F3517) and mail this form with a copy of the plate receipt to:

 Central Queensland MC Qld 4701.

-If you reside interstate and purchase a Queensland registered vehicle, you need to consider any necessary arrangements regarding registration of the vehicle.
+If you live interstate and purchase a Queensland registered vehicle

 For more information regarding cancellation of registration and the requirements and costs to obtain an unregistered vehicle permit, please refer to: